kevinlanzon/boris-bikes/README.md

 - should give us a list of available bikes

 #Garage
+- should dock broken bikes from the van
--
+- should fix broken bikes
+- should release fixed bikes to the van

 #Van
-- van must be able to accept the bikes at the source and release them at the destination.
-- limit on the capacity
+- Van can get the broken bikes from the station.
 - moving broken bikes from the stations to the garage.
 - Once they are fixed, the van moves them back to the stations.